elder-tubby/bonkio-parkour-generator/README.md

 5. Scale a map up or down.
 6. Save and load presets (presets contain the values of the custom settings/factors).
 7. Copy map data of any bonk map using pkrGenerator mod and edit in generator.
 (Circles and polygons are not supported)
 8. (Technical) Directly edit map using code for full control.
 For example, you can select multiple lines and set all lines that are non-death and non-bouncy to no-jump.
-I'd recommend using this [ChatGPT chat](https://chatgpt.com/share/67df6b9e-b360-8006-93af-5f8523a7d46c) to figure out the commmands.
+I've prepared this this [ChatGPT chat](https://chatgpt.com/share/67df6b9e-b360-8006-93af-5f8523a7d46c) to figure out the commmands.